dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 #### IO and NIO
 ###### InputStream/OutputStream and Reader/Writer
 There are 2 types of streams in java.
 Those with name `InputStream/OutputStream` and `Reader/Writer`.
 The difference is that `InputStream/OutputStream` work with all type of binary data (including chars and strings), but `Reader/Writer` works only with characters and strings.
-There is an advantage to use Reader/Writer streams when working with strings, cause you can use writer class to put string into file without worrying underlying encoding logic.
+There is an advantage to use `Reader/Writer` streams when working with strings, cause you can use writer class to put string into file without worrying about underlying encoding logic.
 `StringReader` - reader that take `String` as input parameter.
 Useful when you have a string and need to convert in into `Reader` object.
 If we try to open non-existing file with `FileInputStrem/FileReader` we will get `FileNotFoundException`.
 But if we open it with `FileOutputStream/FileWriter` they will create file.
 This is very logical, cause input stream - for reading, you need file first to read, but output - for writing, even if file doesn't exist you can create it and write into it.
 Don't confuse `InputStream` method:
 * `read()` read and return single byte, but return type is `int`, because it may return one extra value of -1 signify end-of-file.
 Since byte holds only 256, and we need 257 values, it was decided to return int (although `short` is enough, to be compatible with C it was decided to use `int`)
 * `read(byte[] arr)` - read multiply byte into `arr` and return the number of read bytes